slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 ## Summary

-In summary, we were able to successfully deploy a JupyterLab application on SLATE and use the application as a submit enviroment to an HTCondor pool.
+In summary, we were able to successfully deploy a JupyterLab application on SLATE and use the application as a submit environment to an HTCondor pool.
 The JupyterLab setup can be easily configured to work with any large HTCondor pool.